jjn7702/SECJ1023-PT2/Submission/sec08_23242/Bookworm/Analysis-Design/readme.md

 Methods :
 - Romance() is a default constructor
-- Romance(string bc, string bt, int yp, Publisher* p, string mc) is a parameterized constructor that initializes the Romance object with the provided values and also initializes the base class Book with appropriate values for a romance book and initializes the mainCoupleName member variable.
+- Romance(string bc, string bt, int yp, Publisher* p, string mc) is a parameterized constructor that initializes the Romance object with the provided values
 - ~Romance() is a destructor
 - string getMainCoupleName() is an accessor that returns the value of mainCoupleName
 - void setMainCoupleName(string mc) is a mutator that sets the value of mainCoupleName